Existence and classification of $b$-contact structures: Introduction

 \section{Introduction}

-Rather new on the mathematical landscape of geometrical structures are the so called \emph{$b$-contact} structures, introduced in \cite{MO1}.
+Rather new on the mathematical landscape of geometrical structures are the so-called \emph{$b$-contact} structures, introduced in \cite{MO1}.
 Those structures are the odd-dimensional counterpart to $b$-symplectic structures, which are a class of non-regular Poisson manifolds.
-The associated Poisson structure of a $b$-symplectic structure is non-degenerate (and thus symplectic) outside a given hypersurface, called critical hypersurface, and degenerates in a transverse manner on this hypersurface.
+The associated Poisson structure of a $b$-symplectic structure is non-degenerate (and thus symplectic) outside a hypersurface, called critical hypersurface, where it degenerates in a transverse manner.
 The induced Poisson structure on the hypersurface yields a codimension one symplectic foliation.
 The language of differential forms over the $b$-tangent bundle (first introduced by Melrose \cite{Me} and considered in a symplectic setting in \cite{NT}) is suitable for the description and study of those Poisson structures, called $b$-Poisson structures, as shown by the seminal work of Guillemin-Miranda-Pires \cite{GMP}.
 With this formalism come many advantages, as for instance Moser's path method, which still holds for $b$-symplectic forms.
 Since then, $b$-symplectic geometry has become an active field of research.
 The topology of $b$-symplectic manifolds, also called log-symplectic manifolds, has been studied by several authors \cite{cavalcanti,GMW, FMM, marcut}.
 In \cite{FMM} the existence problem on open manifolds is addressed using the $h$-principle.
-Another related class of singular symplectic structures are folded symplectic structures \cite{CGW}, whose existence, even on closed manifolds, can be established using the $h$-principle \cite{Can}.
+Another related class of singular symplectic structures is that of folded symplectic structures \cite{CGW}, whose existence, even on closed manifolds, can be established using the $h$-principle \cite{Can}.